 The title of today’s post may sound a bit ironic — as you can see, I’ve been away for almost two months, and believe me, the last thing I could think of a couple of days ago, was the excessive amount of free time!
 However, as I have just come back to Barcelona, I’d like to share with you my ideas for creative use of your free time.
 Ready?
 Let’s go!

 I love the way in which a museum can change the character of a city, by creating a new cultural, social, and architectural context.
-Presence of a museum usually affects (or at least should affect) the whole neighbourhood, as it requires some additional services: a parking lot, some place to take a rest, some place to have a coffee or lunch.
-Today I’d like to show you 5 uniqe museum neighbourhoods.
+Presence of a museum usually affects (or at least should affect) the whole neighborhood, as it requires some additional services: a parking lot, someplace to take a rest, someplace to have a coffee or lunch.
+Today I’d like to show you 5 unique museum neighborhoods.
 Ready?
 Let’s go!

 Hi there!
 A few days ago I told you about my participation in a guided visit to the Centre de Documentació of Museu del Disseny de Barcelona on St. George’s Day.
 Today I woke up with a strange feeling that although it has not been a week since my last visit to the Museu del Disseny, I really should go there immediately.
 I didn’t need much time to realise that there is a very good reason behind it: I haven’t seen the temporary exhibition Distinction.
 A Century of Fashion Photographyyet, and it’s on display only until tomorrow.
 So I packed my small bag, grabbed some coffee and croissant on my way to the metro station, and soon I arrived at Plaça de les Glòries Catalanes.
 Today there will be no talking.
 I would just like you to see a bit of what I saw.
 Enjoy.